-The challenge going forward is how Microsoft will integrate Yammer into its Office offerings, in particular, SharePoint.
-Yammer already enables integration with SharePoint that inserts microblogging capabilities right into SharePoint, making the enterprise app much more social.
-Up to this point, the main selling points of ESNs has been that they just had to be better than SharePoint’s built-in social tools.
-That is no longer the case, so you’ll see other enterprise apps companies scrambling to snap up remaining players like Moxie.
+The challenge going forward is how Microsoft will integrate Yammer into its Office offerings, SharePoint in particular.
+Yammer already enables integration with SharePoint by inserting microblogging capabilities right into it, making the enterprise app much more social.
+Up to this point, the main selling point of ESNs has been that they just had to be better than SharePoint’s built-in social tools.
+That is no longer the case, so you’ll see other enterprise app companies scrambling to snap up remaining players like Moxie.
 Here’s a graphic from my ESN report from February that shows how the world (used to) stack up in terms of players — this is a game being played by the big enterprise players now.

 While there is concern that adding Yammer makes worse an already-confusing mix of Microsoft offerings, it’s nothing compared to the bewildering situation facing CIOs when it comes to ESN.
 One CIO shared with me that he faces a situation of having Salesforce’s Chatter, VMWare’s Socialcast, Yammer, and SharePoint all running within his organization.
 And that didn’t include rogue installations of Box and Google+.